Keep it simple.

 People often make the argument that eating healthier, fresh, whole food is more expensive.
 Yes, healthy food is more expensive than fast food, junk food, processed food.

-When starting to eat healthy, at first you may notice that your weekly grocery bill is a few dollars higher, but if at the same time eliminate buying/eating unhealthy things like chips, ‘energy’ bars, sodas, bottled juices, and Starbucks there will be a significant savings that ultimately balances out equal.
+When starting to eat healthy, at first you may notice that your weekly grocery bill is a few dollars higher, but if at the same time eliminate buying/eating unhealthy things like chips, ‘energy’ bars, sodas, energy drinks, bottled juices, and ..
+Starbucks (treading on sacred ground there) there will be a significant savings that ultimately balances out equal.

 Getting well and staying well is expensive, but it’s cheaper than being sick.